Martamm13/SQL-projects/README.md

 - [World-Life-Expectancy](World-Life-Expectancy) - a data cleaning project using MySQL.
 In this project, I worked with World Life Expectancy data to prepare it for analysis by writing efficient MySQL queries.

 - [US-Household-Income](US-Household-Income) - a project dedicated to analyzing U.S. household income data.
 Here, I utilized SQL to perform various data cleaning tasks and execute complex queries to derive insights on income distribution.

-Feel free to explore the folders to see the SQL scripts and results.
-If you have any questions, suggestions, or feedback, please create an issue or reach out.

-Happy querying!